Batuffola/nanoFTIR-SiC-Defect-Analysis/README.md

 # Compressed Sensing in nano-FTIR Spectroscopy of SiC Microchips

-This repository documents selected analysis workflows developed during my Bachelor's thesis at the Physikalisch-Technische Bundesanstalt (PTB) and Freie Universität Berlin.
+This repository presents selected analysis workflows developed during my Bachelor's thesis at the Physikalisch-Technische Bundesanstalt (PTB) and Freie Universität Berlin.
 The research focuses on applying **compressed sensing** techniques in **nano-FTIR spectroscopy** of **SiC microchip structures**, utilizing synchrotron-based infrared radiation (BESSY II) to enhance spatial and spectral resolution.

 ---

 ## 📚 Project Overview

-The goal was to investigate how **random subsampling** of interferometric measurement points impacts the quality of reconstructed nano-FTIR spectra.
-The objective was to **optimize measurement time** while preserving **signal integrity** in reconstructed data.
+The goal was to investigate how **random and structured subsampling** of interferometric measurement points affects the quality of reconstructed nano-FTIR spectra.
+The objective was to **reduce measurement time** while preserving **signal integrity** in reconstructed data.

 Measurements were conducted under **Strahlenschutz (radiation safety)** protocols with synchrotron IR sources.